Masahiro Fukuda

 Masahiro Fukuda (福田 正博, Fukuda Masahiro) is a former Japanese football player.
 He played for Japan national team.
-He was a forward but sometimes played in the midfield.
+He was normally a forward but sometimes also played in midfield.

 Club career

 After studying at and playing for Sagami Institute of Technology High School and Chuo University, Fukuda joined Mitsubishi Motors in 1989 and started to play for their football club that played in the Japan Soccer League Division 2.
 In his rookie season, he scored 36 goals and helped the club to gain the promotion to Division 1.

-When Japan's first-ever professional league J1 League started in the early 1990s, Mitsubishi was transferred to the Urawa Reds.
+When Japan's first-ever professional league J1 League started in the early 1990s, Mitsubishi was transferred to the Urawa Red Diamonds.
 He turned professional and continued to play for the club.
 He scored his first J1 League goal on June 9, 1993 against the Kashima Antlers at Kashima Soccer Stadium.
 All the Urawa players except the goalkeeper flocked around Fukuda to celebrate the goal.
 While the celebration was prolonged, the referee signaled the restart and Kashima's Hisashi Kurosaki equalized immediately.

 In the 1995 season, Fukuda scored 32 goals, which made him the League's top scorer and a member of the J.League Best XI.
 Urawa was fighting the relegation battle in the 1998 season.
 In order to stay up, Urawa needed to win the last match in the normal 90 minutes.
 The J1 League employed extra time with the golden goal rule even for a league match at that time, and 2 points were awarded for an extra win while a regulation win earned 3 points.
 Urawa failed to win in the 90 minutes and the players fielded for the extra time knowing that they had already been relegated.
 Fukuda scored the golden goal, which fans now remember as the "saddest golden goal in the world."

 He retired from the game after the 2002 season.
 He played his senior club football with one club.
 He was the symbolic player of Urawa Red Diamonds and the fans refer to him as Mr. Reds.
 At the beginning of 2003, the testimonial match for Fukuda was held at Saitama Stadium where more than 50,000 supporters attended to bid farewell.